Want to follow along with this writing? Sign up Today, it's free and easy

 In closing, I am left wanting to know more about the wolves who kissed the sky.
 I dislike stories who's titles tempt me with promising concepts, yet fail to deliver with substantial plots and compelling language.
 I feel like someone who purchased a Starbucks coffee only to discover it's inferior to true French press coffee.
 In my opinion, the cleverer the title, the better the story should deliver.
 Please improve this work.
 Wolves, if for anything else, deserve a better piece of fiction.

-9 days ago Lizzy said:
+about 1 month ago Lizzy said:

 I love your book!
 I never thought of such things before, but your book, makes me think.
 I love the names.
 They are so detailed and carefully thought for.
 I love the details, it's the details that truly make the book.

 I honestly never read a book like this before.
 But it's perfect.
 I love anything mystical, but you bring mystical to a whole new level!
 Your book is so awesome and I can't wait to read more of your stories.